openapi-library/OpenAPIValidators/README.md

 ## Solution

-These plugin let you automatically test whether your server's behaviour and documentation match.
+These test plugins let you automatically test whether your server's behaviour and documentation match.
 They extend Chai and Jest to support the [OpenAPI standard](https://swagger.io/docs/specification/about/) for documenting REST APIs.
 In your JavaScript tests, you can simply assert `expect(responseObject).toSatisfyApiSpec()`

 ### [Chai OpenAPI Response Validator](https://github.com/RuntimeTools/OpenAPIValidators/tree/master/packages/chai-openapi-response-validator#readme):